 The Cosby area of the park is often under utilized due to it not being close to many of the more popular park destinations.
 But there is still plenty to do in the area, including hiking and fishing around the campground.
 Hen Wallow Falls trail, a great family day like is located in this area.

 Cosby also provides direct access to Gatlinburg and Pigeon Forge a little further down Highway 321.

 Cataloochee, North Carolina

-The park entrance at Cataloochee is the access point to Cataloochee Valley, one of the most popular destination points in the park and also one of the most remote.
+The park entrance at Cataloochee is the access point to Cataloochee Valley, one of the most remote destination points in the park.
 Located just 10 miles from I-40, the drive in will take you longer due to the entry road, which is gravel, windy and often narrow.
-Defiitely worth it, as the Cataloochee area of the park offers wonderful hiking trails, creeks, fishing, historic buildings, beautiful scenary and access to the Cataloochee Valley Elk.
+Definitely worth it, as the Cataloochee area of the park offers wonderful hiking trails, creeks, fishing, historic buildings, beautiful scenery and access to the Cataloochee Valley Elk.

 You can see lots of photos and get more information in our complete Cataloochee Valley Guide.
-There is no visitors center in Cataloochee, but Park Rangers are often driving around with exhibits to show people and they are really good about making themselves available to answer questions.
+There is no visitors center in Cataloochee Valley, but Park Rangers are often driving around with exhibits to show people and they are really good about making themselves available to answer questions.
 There is also a ranger station at the main gate.